 If you need help getting started, stop by and see Kim Wind, Program Administrator, in 112 Steele Hall.

-If you already have your cards and worksheet completed or would like to meet with an advisor, please email one of the professors below to make an appointment.
+If you already have your worksheet completed or would like to meet with an advisor, please email one of the professors below to make an appointment.
 Please write "Advising Appointment Needed" in the subject line.

 The Major in Environmental Studies requires introductory courses, core courses, elective focus courses, and the culminating experience course. (see ENVS major worksheet above).
 We believe the interdisciplinary nature of Environmental Studies requires this number of courses to ensure students gain fundamental skills in the areas of environmental science and studies before they move into elective focus courses.

 The prerequisites ensure that students have an introduction to a physical science lab science, an understanding of the economic system (since all environmental problems include economic considerations) and calculus so students will have basic quantitative skills used in more advanced environmental studies courses.